Databricks CLI

 Release: v2.10.7 (#1895)

-This release adds initial compatibility for Remote Development and renames "Databricks Asset Bundles" to "Declarative Automation Bundles."
-It also includes fixes for profile management, such as preserving profile names and correctly signing in with existing hosts under different profiles.
+This release adds initial remote development compatibility and renames "Databricks Asset Bundles" to "Declarative Automation Bundles."
+It also fixes issues with profile management and sign-in, and updates the Databricks CLI.

 Unified host detection is now automatic, removing the `Experimental_IsUnifiedHost` field and enabling a single configuration profile for both account and workspace operations.
-The file-based OAuth token cache has been removed, defaulting to an in-memory cache, and new API methods were added for Temporary Volume Credentials and Knowledge Assistants.
+The file-based OAuth token cache has been removed, defaulting to an in-memory cache unless a persistent cache is explicitly provided.

-This release adds Azure MSI authentication and improves `.databrickscfg` profile resolution.
-It also fixes issues with non-JSON error responses and Databricks CLI token scope mismatches.
+This release adds Azure MSI authentication support and improves `.databrickscfg` default profile resolution.
+It also fixes issues with non-JSON error responses and Databricks CLI token scope mismatches, alongside several API additions and two breaking changes.

 Databricks CLI authentication now correctly errors on token scope mismatches, prompting re-authentication instead of silently using incorrect permissions.
 New `dataclassification` and `knowledgeassistants` services and corresponding workspace-level APIs have been added.